orisai/reflection-meta/docs/README.md

 provided by us

 - Visibility - With [Closure::bindTo()](https://www.php.net/manual/en/closure.bindto.php)
-  and `$structure->getContextClass()` you can work with properties and methods with any visibility, but you may still want to choose whether public, protected and private should be all supported.
+  and `$structure->getContextReflector()` you can work with properties and methods with any visibility, but you may still want to choose whether public, protected and private should be all supported.
 - Static - With [Closure::bindTo()](https://www.php.net/manual/en/closure.bindto.php)
-  and `$structure->getContextClass()` you can work with properties and methods that are either static or non-static, but you will likely want to support only non-static properties and may want to support only non-static methods.
+  and `$structure->getContextReflector()` you can work with properties and methods that are either static or non-static, but you will likely want to support only non-static properties and may want to support only non-static methods.
 - Source - Metadata can be defined on class or its subtypes - interface, trait or enum.
 	- Check whether they are defined only by types that you want to support.
 	- You will probably want to require non-abstract class as a root source and forbid enums for most cases.